parisminton/git-redact/README.md

 `# Does this cummerbund make me look fat?`

 The *.gitredact* file needs to contain at least one pattern for **git-redact** to work.
-If *.gitredact*  is empty or doesn't contain any patterns, **git-redact** outputs an alert message and exits 1 without attempting anything.
+If *.gitredact*  is empty or doesn't contain any patterns, **git-redact** gives an alert message and exits 1 without attempting anything.

 If *.gitredact* doesn't exist, **git-redact** creates it, outputs a confirmation message and exits 1.
 It won't redact until the user adds patterns to the *.gitredact* file, and it will print a reminder each time it's run with no patterns available.